SysBioChalmers/GECKO/.github/CONTRIBUTING.md

 * Lacking documentation.
 * Any type of feedback.

-If you are unsure about the issue, consider asking first in our [Gitter chat room](https://gitter.im/SysBioChalmers/GECKO).
+If you are unsure about the issue, consider asking first in the [GitHub Discussions page](https://github.com/SysBioChalmers/GECKO/discussions).

 When creating the issue, please make sure: